ansys/pysystem-coupling/doc/source/examples/00-systemcoupling/oscillating_plate.rst

 ~~~~~~~~~~~~~~~~~~~~
 Clear the downloads target directory (which is to be used as the
 working directory).
 Download the SCP files for Fluent and MAPDL, which
-provide solver-specifc information to System Coupling and the respective
+provide solver-specific information to System Coupling and the respective
 solver input files for each solver run.